Mendocino County Today: Monday, Nov. 20, 2017

 8650 East Road, Redwood Valley

-$20 tickets advance/ $25 at door
+$20 tickets advance / $25 at door

 Buy tickets online at Eventbrite, or at J.D.
-Redhouse in Willits, Dig Music or Ukiah Natural Foods Coop
+Redhouse in Willits, Dig Music or Ukiah Natural Foods Coop in Ukiah.

 Music by the California Honeydrops and the Real Sarahs.
 Food by Zocalo Collective.